core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The examples in this section assume CoAP hosts with a default CoAP port 61616.
 HTTP hosts are possible and do not change the nature of the examples.

-The following example shows a client performing a resource lookup with the example look-up location /rd-lookup/:
+The following example shows a client performing a resource lookup with the example resource look-up locations discovered in {{example-discovery}}:

 ~~~~
 Req: GET /rd-lookup/res?rt=temperature